 Regardless of what application type you are going to profile, the workflow is always the same and consists of:

-Before starting a profiling session, you must select a profiling configuration:
+Before starting a profiling session, you must decide which profiling configuration you will use.
+Typically, you decide between

-The profiling configuration specifies which profiling type will be used and whether child processes of a main profiled process (a profiling target) must be profiled.
+The profiling configuration specifies profiling session settings like which profiling type will be used, whether child processes must be profiled, and so on.

 Currently, you are able to profile the following run configuration types: